reiniervlinschoten/castoredc_api/README.md

 ```
 #### Specifying the data structure
 #### Data files
-See below for an examples.
+See below and example_files/ for an examples.
 * Dates should be formatted as dd-mm-yyyy.
 * Datetime should be formatted as dd-mm-yyyy;hh:mm
 * Use semicolons for fields that allow multiple options (e.g. checkboxes)